 The Planet Mark Certification Report and Certificate shows both location based and market based emissions.
-When certifying reductions in a Member's carbon footprints, as a default we make use of the location-based method for quantifying Scope 2 emissions however upon request we are also able to certify a Member using the market-based method.
+When certifying reductions in a Member's carbon footprints, as a default we recommend and use the market based method for quantifying scope 2 emissions.
+Upon request we can use the location-based method, however Members who are recertifying cannot use location-based emissions one year, then market-based the next (or vice versa).

-If a company has its own renewable generation then the ability to claim zero-carbon electricity from this electricity depends on whether the installation was supported by the Feed-In Tariff and whether any associated REGOs have been claimed and retired or sold.
+If a company has its own renewable generation, then the ability to claim zero-carbon electricity from this electricity depends on whether the installation was supported by the Feed-In Tariff and whether any associated REGOs have been claimed and retired or sold.

-The electricity generated by renewable installations which were supported by the Feed-In Tariff and for which REGOs have not been claimed and retired by the reporting company will not be eligible for reduced carbon emissions in either the location-based or market-based approach.
+For the UK, the electricity generated by renewable installations which were supported by the Feed-In Tariff and for which REGOs have not been claimed and retired by the reporting company will not be eligible for reduced carbon emissions in either the location-based or market-based approach.
+The attributes associated with the Feed-in Tariff mechanism differ by country.